The magic is not only in the repetitions but also the pauses in between.

 By Sam Yang - Get similar updates here

-Within our bodies are muscles.
-Within muscles are muscle spindles.
-Within these spindles are cells.
+Within our bodies are muscles; within muscles are muscle spindles; within these spindles are cells.
 Our cells are constantly moving; they heal us, drive function, and their excitement keeps us alive.
-With enhanced microscopes, we can see these cells move — like glowworms dancing in the dark.
+With enhanced microscopes, we can see our cells—glowworms in the dark, dancing.

 Practice at Sunrise

-When muscles contract, the cells move in a frenzy — uncoordinated and wild.
-Yet, the more these muscles contract in the same way, the better the cells move.
-Rather than frantic and wild, the cells begin to move smoother, carry better signals, and create stable patterns.
-They start to remember.
-Cells have a memory, muscles have a memory, your body has a memory, and your mind has a memory.
+Cells have a memory; muscles have a memory; your body has a memory; your mind has a memory.
 It's about sensing and understanding our senses.
-We call it the "mind-body" connection, which gives it an otherworldly quality, but in practical terms, we know it as our nervous system.
-This is how the body, including the mind, communicates, through the synapses within our nervous system.
+This is sometimes called the "mind-body" connection, which gives it an otherworldly quality; but in practical terms, we know it as our nervous system.
+This is how the body and mind communicate, through the synapses within our nervous system.

-It is something of folk wisdom to stress practice but it is also important to note why.
+It is something of folk wisdom to stress practice, but it is also important to note why.
 The more you practice, the more your building blocks remember, and if practiced is owned within your very essence, the better you will perform.
-Scientists have been trying to figure out better ways to make cells move.
+Scientists have been trying to understand the best ways to make cells move.
 Their conclusion?
 Repetition.

-If I teach you to punch, will you be knocking someone out in a day?
+If I teach you to punch, will you instantly become a knockout artist?
 No. But perhaps after years of practice, you'll be knocking people out professionally.
-If I show you how to bench-press, you won't go from a 130-pound bench-press to a 250-pound bench-press overnight.
+If I show you how to bench-press, you won't go from a 130-pound press to a 250-pound press overnight.
 That might take years.
 If given information or provided a method, we want results instantly.
 But it is such an unlikely possibility for outcomes to be achieved without repetition or application of the method and information, we call it magic.
 A magic pill.
 A hoax.
 Fraud.
 But there is truth in practice.

 Whether practice is physical or mental, signals are sent through synapses.
-The more practice, the stronger the synapse; the stronger the synapse, the faster the signal.
-A faster signal retains higher quality; there is less time for decay, less chance to be lost in the translation.
+The more you practice, the stronger the synapses; the stronger the synapses, the faster the signal.
+A faster signal retains higher quality—less time for decay, less chance to be lost in the translation.

 Signals can travel from one part of the brain to another, for clearer thoughts and creativity.
 Signals can also travel from the brain to the body, enabling quickness in action and reaction.
-This stronger signal also provides familiarity; you can touch a keyboard on a piano or a computer, and stroke without looking.
-You can wrestle with an opponent with your eyes closed.
-You have already acquired ninja-like skills to mundane tasks.
-You can place your house key into the key slot of your front door, in the dark.
-It is in the habitual devotion to practice.
+A strong signal provides familiarity; you can touch the keys to a piano or a computer, and stroke without looking.
+You can wrestle an opponent with your eyes closed.
+It gives you ninja-like skills for mundane tasks.
+You can place your small house key into the small key slot of your front door, in the dark.
+The magic is in the habitual devotion to practice.

 Practice Is a Place, Rather Than an Act

-Practice is not only something you do, it is a state; the longer you are in this state, the more natural this state becomes.
+Practice is not only something you do, it is also a state; the longer you are in this state, the more natural this state becomes.
 You are not only doing practice, you are in practice.
-After a while, you are no longer practicing this thing, you become this thing.
+After a while, you are no longer practicing the thing, you become the thing.

 Rest at Sunset

-But one must ask themselves, "How much of this thing do I want to become?"
+But you must ask yourself, "How much of this thing do I want to become?"
 Should it overtake your identity?
 Could it become obsessive?
 Can you burn out?
 Can things ultimately get worse?
-If it is like a cast for a broken bone, if one stays in the cast permanently, the bone will eventually grow weaker.
-We know this feeling, this feeling of anxiety, of our nerves being shot — feeling fried.
-We call this state, being "nervous" for a reason.
+Just as with a cast for a broken bone, if one stays in the cast permanently, the bone will eventually grow weaker.
+We know this feeling, this feeling of anxiety, of our nerves being shot—feeling fried.
+We call this state "nervous" for a reason.
 When we have thrown a ball too often, there is pain in our rotator.
 The more we use something, the more broken in it becomes, the better it becomes.
-Yet, the duality is, it also begins to wear.
+Yet the duality is, it also begins to break.
 The anxiety that you must always be doing something can become a natural state; that you must always get better, fearing missing out, that you will never live up to expectations, that your only purpose is to achieve.
-Yet, as a person, nothing is worth your equanimity.
+But as a living person, nothing is worth your equanimity.
 No amount of prestige and status will be worth it.
 Somewhere between now and the end, life will force you to recognize that.
 As a person, you should be invaluable.
 Once you see yourself as an amalgam of achievements, you begin to set a value.
 You become a good.
+You become the thing.